 In being asked why my awesome school went Chromebook, I really had to sit back from think “Why did we?” and “Did we make the right choice?”
 Now 18 months on from this massive decision, the reasons are still the same and thankfully I believe we made the right choice, the really right choice.

 So here’s our story, naturally written on a Chromebook (Lenovo Thinkpad) and in a Google Doc!

 18 months ago, we found students were using a range of digital devices in our classrooms from laptops to iPads to predominantly smartphones.
-I should also point out that at the beginning of 2015 Aorere College underwent a massive upgrade in Wi-Fi capacity and capability (beyond the gate) and had just completed a whole-school 500mb fibre upgrade.
+I should also point out that at the beginning of 2015 Aorere College contacted Spectrum customer service and made a massive upgrade in Wi-Fi capacity and capability (beyond the gate) and had just completed a whole-school 500mb fibre upgrade.
 We had set up a Year 9 Digital Pilot Class and we really wanted the learning to be cloud-based.
 At this decision time, I don’t recall Windows cloud devices such as the HP Stream being available or certainly not at the price point we were targeting for our community.
 By this time, I had also got the school to be Google Apps for Education approved so we were all set to go on the GAFE front.
 Lastly ¾ of our students had android devices so we came to see Chromebooks as a natural fit to our students and our new status as a GAFE institution.

 Coming back to 2016 and our school is awash with Chromebooks and android alternatives.
 The Chromebook trial by staff and students was so successful that while all students were expected to have their own digital device, the only device we encouraged was the 11 inch Chromebook.
 Why only the 11 inch you might ask?
 In the various trials,although the 14 inch then and now has a bigger screen, we believed and still do that it wasn’t as portable as the 11 inch and not as practical.